THE NATIONAL THEATRE - Westwood, Los Angeles, CA

 Lack of a definitive answer directly from the National's owner and operator fueled a good deal of suspicion.
 What about that Demolition Notice?
 It is not unheard of for an owner to avoid a public outcry by keeping a theatre open while quietly arranging for its demolition.
 In this scenario, a theatre could close suddenly on a weekend, and be gone shortly after.
 This happens all the time... and it has happened to the National.

 On Sunday, October 7 2007, with no advance warning or fanfare, the National Theatre was quietly closed.
-It seems, as we suspected, that "the re-opening" was just a devious way to avoid any movement to save the theatre until all their plans to destroy it were finalized.
+It seems, as we suspected, that "the re-opening" was just a devious way to avoid any movement to save the theatre until they finalized their plans to destroy it.

 A few determined individuals, called Friends of the National Theatre, filed an application with the LA Cultural Heritage Commission to grant the building Historical-Cultural Monument status.